Children's Online Privacy Protection Act: Criticisms

-Effects in the Mobile- APP and Ad-Tech Ecosystem
+Effects in the mobile app and ad-tech ecosystem

-While the internet continues to advance children are now moving their attention of internet use from webpages to apps where applying COPPA rules is more complex to address.
+While the internet continues to advance, children are now moving their attention of internet use from webpages to apps where applying COPPA rules is more complex to address.
 These advancements make it more difficult to keep up with the new kinds of risks that the original notice and rules do not comply with.
 Scholars have argued that the COPPA consent framework struggles to stay relevant with new features such as the third-party advertising, persistent identifiers, and real-time behavioral tracking that operate in ways that children along with parents are unaware of.
-Sandoval(2024) states that even if companies were able to follow direct COPPA rules, there is still a risk of being tracked due to lack of laws to fully protect individuals.
+Sandoval (2024) states that even if companies were able to follow direct COPPA rules, there is still a risk of being tracked due to lack of laws to fully protect individuals.
 Mobile apps such as app stores and networks are constantly collecting background data making individuals still vulnerable.

-SDKs also known as software development kits are tools that developers use to build applications.
-Many child-directed mobile apps use SDKs along with other third party trackers that create data collection pathways that users are unaware of.
+SDKs, also known as software development kits, are tools that developers use to build applications.
+Many child-directed mobile apps use SDKs along with other third-party trackers that create data collection pathways that users are unaware of.
 Researchers have states that these tracking tools transmit persistent identifiers, which are digital markers that track a device or user through time.
-Furthermore, they also track interaction patterns and device information creating a behavioral profile regardless of COPPA regulations.
+Furthermore, they also track interaction patterns and device information, creating a behavioral profile regardless of COPPA regulations.
 Research has found that there are blind sports in child-directed apps that track their information that is not disclosed of.
-Other researchers have explained that because many child-directed apps profit off advertisement they are more inclined and focused on collecting data for profit than children's privacy.
+Other researchers have explained that because many child-directed apps profit off advertisement, they are more inclined and focused on collecting data for profit than children's privacy.

 Age verification is important in protecting children online but it remains a challenge in the mobile environment.
 Apps tailored for children are simple to ensure that they have simple and fast access to play or stream as they please.
-The minimal standard for set up is simply entering an age, but this system is easy to bypass because children are able to enter an age much older than theirs.
-Since children tend to use technology that is shared within the household it makes it more difficult for apps to determine the age of the user.
-Policies that also allow for age verification tend to be an in convince for users because they require addition steps such as email confirmation or credit card validation.
-With COPPA's regulations it has been argued that the cut off age of 13 does not regulate children interaction with digital platforms.
+The minimal standard for setup is simply entering an age, but this system is easy to bypass because children are able to enter an age much older than their age recorded at birth.
+Since children tend to use technology that is shared within the household, it makes it more difficult for apps to determine the age of the user.
+Policies that also allow for age verification tend to be an inconvenience for users because they require addition steps such as email confirmation or credit card validation.
+With COPPA's regulations it has been argued that the cutoff age of 13 does not regulate children's interaction with digital platforms.